 It also supports special needs schools, children's hospices and Riding for the Disabled groups.

 To apply: download an application form and check grant criteria before applying.

 can be submitted at any time of the year, with the Trustees meeting

 The React Charity helps families caring for a child with a life threatening illness in the UK.

-It provides financial support towards basic essential needs such as specialist or medical equipment, household items and hospital expenses.
+It provides financial support towards basic essential needs:

 The charity is also able to assist with funeral and memorial expenses.